 The large scale adoption of prefilled syringes demonstrated the growing interest in the concept of such convenient drug delivery systems.
-Large volume wearable injectors are advanced versions of the existing self-injection devices.
+Large volume wearable injectors (also termed as bolus injectors) are advanced versions of the existing self-injection devices.
 The ‘Large Volume Wearable Injectors Market (3rd Edition), 2017-2027′report features an extensive study of the current landscape and the likely future evolution of this category of drug delivery devices over the next ten years.

 Start-Ups / Small Companies Are Consistently Fostering Innovation Device developers have continuously driven more innovation; this is reflected by the presence of a variety of novel features in the devices being investigated